-There are some conversations I didn’t expect to be having with my daughter.
-Not now (when she’s three).
-And actually not ever (before I became a mother and a feminist).
+There are some discussions I didn't expect to be having with my daughter.
+Not now (when she's three).
+And actually not ever (before I became a feminist).

-‘What’s that a picture of Mummy?’
-My daughter said looking at my Google image search results.
+"What's that a picture of Mummy?" said my daughter looking at my Google search results.

 'Well darling that's a picture inside a very poorly vagina.
 It's a grown up vagina like Mummy's but these ones need medicine because they're sick.'